barrachri/christianbarra.com/content/posts/about-onboarding-new-tech-hires.md

 The goal for the 2 weeks is to fix an unclosed socket error, a bug that is afflicting a production service and to release the fix to prod.
 (ISSUE #4343).

-It's going to be a lot of fun, can't wait for that!
+It's going to be a lot of fun, I can't wait for that!

 Best,
 Luzia